JR-2E/CIS106-Jack-Toohey/README.md

 ## Assignment 2

 This assignment was to make a program that displays "Hello World!" then change it to our name.
-I am unsure what else to put in this paragraph.
-I would like to start the next assignment please.
+I learned the basic process for making a code, from planning it out to writing the actual code.
+I learned about the tools that are used in this process.
+I have been playing with programiz online IDE, but I haven't tried any others yet.